 Scenario #1: You’re in need of a small trade show giveaway that includes your custom logo and doesn’t cost a lot.

 - Good: This Screen Cleaner in Case is an affordable option that a lot of customers think is great.
 This goes back to the idea of “cheap and easy.”
-The branded case might be the draw, but there’s a problem.
-Only the case is printed with your company logo.
-The actual screen cleaning cloth does not get printed.
+The branded case might be the draw, but there’s a problem: only the case is printed with your company logo.
+The screen cleaning cloth does not get printed.
 Going through the motions, how many of you actually put the cleaning cloth back in the case it comes in?
 Very few, I’m sure!
 And, what happens to that case?
 It gets thrown in the trash, along with your logo.
 That means your brand will not stick around and that’s a marketing opportunity lost.

 - Better: This Sueded Microfiber Screen Cleaner offers a little more brand visibility for your company, with the custom logo being printed directly on the cloth (vs. the case).
 And while this promotional product is a longer lasting option than the one above, we still find the jagged edges are less ‘professional.’
 If you’re a B2B business, tech, or start-up, these are not your best choice for trade show swag.